 Doctoral Candidacy Review

-Doctoral students who have Advanced to Candidacy will be able to complete their Doctoral Candidacy Review (formerly known as the Academic Progress Report) online through Campus Solutions the graduate student information system.
-(This eform replaces the GLOW DCR preciously in use).
+Doctoral students who have Advanced to Candidacy complete their Doctoral Candidacy Review ) online using the DCR eForm in Campus Solutions (This eForm replaced the GLOW DCR preciously in use).

 The Doctoral Candidacy Review, to be completed on an annual basis, is designed to assist doctoral students and their dissertation chair to stay on track with advising and other supportive activities to help facilitate the completion of doctoral work in a timely manner.